dbeaudoinfortin/SandBoxSimulator/README.md

 - Conic Falloff (Spot Lights)

 # Requirements
-- Microsoft .Net Framework version 3.5
+- Microsoft .Net Framework version 4.8.1
-- Windows XP SP2 or higher.
+- Windows 7 or higher.
 - A DirectX 9 compatible GPU.
 - A screen resolution of 1024 x 768 or higher.
-- A modern graphics accelerator card is strongly recommened.
+- A modern graphics accelerator card is strongly recommend.
 SandBox Simulator will run with integrated graphics but performance will be significantly reduced.
 - A dual-core CPU is strongly recommended.

 # Visualization Controls